swain-design

 User Journey (JOURNEY-NNN) End-to-end user workflow with pain points that drive epics and specs. definition template

-Epic (EPIC-NNN) Large deliverable under a vision — groups related specs with success criteria. definition template
+Epic (EPIC-NNN) Large deliverable under a vision or initiative — groups related specs with success criteria. definition template

 Agent Spec (SPEC-NNN) Technical implementation specification with acceptance criteria.
 Supports type: feature | enhancement | bug.
 Parent epic is optional. definition template